Lutz Dietzold, CEO of the German Design Council, on sustainable design

 With the Corona crisis, the own home experienced a new appreciation and estimate.
 The focus of attention was on one's own flexibility and the adaptability of rooms that were suddenly used for work and family life - often even by different family members for different activities at the same time.
 Furniture was moved or even exchanged in favor of better functionality.

-At the same time, there is a growing need to turn the home into a feel-good refuge.
-As a place of retreat far away from the hectic news, you will find peace and security here.
-An individual arrangement of the bathroom or the purchase of a long-awaited piece of furniture should create comfort and refine the home with a personal touch - vacation from the crisis.
+At the same time, the need to turn your home into a feel-good retreat is growing.
+As a retreat far away from the hectic news, you will find peace and security here.
+An individual furnishing of the bathroom or the purchase of a long-awaited piece of furniture should create comfort and refine the home with a personal touch - vacation from the crisis.

 Sustainable design